 Citrix Hypervisor (previously called XenServer) is a comprehensive virtualization management platform with a variety of capabilities and supported infrastructure types.
 Citrix Hypervisor is a result of a rebranding of its product formerly known as XenServer.

-Bacula Enterprise provides native integration with Citrix Hypervisor via a specific plugin (or ‘Module’; the terms are interchangeable in this context).
+Besides Bacula Enterprise’s natively integrated coverage of other Hypervisor types, it also provides native integration with Citrix Hypervisor via a specific plugin (or ‘Module’; the terms are interchangeable in this context).
 This level of integration allows Bacula Systems users to perform various XenServer backup and recovery operations on different levels with Citrix Hypervisor no matter the size or complexity of the data center in question.
-There’s also an especially large potential in regards of flexibility and the customizability of the solution, including deployment locations, data types, recovery methods, and so on.
+There’s also an especially large potential in regards to flexibility and the customizability of the solution, including deployment locations, data types, recovery methods, and so on.